 C. Student’s Attendance for Midterm Exam (UTS) and Final Exam (UAS)

-- Students with an attendance rate under 75% can submit an attendance claim to the Academic Office with further announcements through broadcast email and infographics published by the Undergraduate Program Academic Office.
+- Students with an attendance rate under 75% can submit an attendance claim to the Academic Office, with further announcements through broadcast email and infographics published by the Undergraduate Program Academic Office.

-- The replacement the of Midterm exam and Final exam is organized based on the following rules:
+- The replacement of the Midterm exam and Final exam is organized based on the following rules:

 - Exam participants submit replacement exam applications addressed to the Head of the Study Program.